 - Notify Social Security, any life insurance companies, banks, financial institutions, financial advisors, stockbrokers, credit agencies, DMV, banks issuing credit cards

 - Delete or memorialize social media accounts.
-You can contact some social media companies such as Facebook in order to maintain the posts and pictures associated with your loved ones account as a memorial.
+You can contact some social media companies such as Facebook to maintain the posts and pictures associated with your loved one’s account as a memorial.
 You will need to provide copies of your ID as well as the death certificate.

-- In order to prevent identity theft you should also close down the decedent’s email account.
-If the funeral plan did not provide the login information you may need to provide a copy of the death certificate in order to cancel the account along with your ID.
+- To prevent identity theft you should also close down the decedent’s email account.
+If the funeral plan did not provide the login information you may need to provide a copy of the death certificate to cancel the account along with your ID.

 Latest posts by James Dolenga, JD (see all)

 - Help!
 My Dad Can’t Work and Needs an Income But Isn’t at Retirement Age - April 25, 2022